tardypad/dotfiles/README.md

 | zathura                | document viewer                      | [pwmt.org](https://git.pwmt.org/pwmt/zathura)                          | [0.3.9](https://git.pwmt.org/pwmt/zathura/tags/0.3.9)                                                                                 |
 | zsh                    | shell                                | [Github](https://github.com/zsh-users/zsh)                             | [5.5.1](https://github.com/zsh-users/zsh/releases/tag/zsh-5.5.1)                                                                      |

-See each individual tool folder README for more information about versions, extensions, plugins,...
+See each individual package folder README for more information about versions, extensions, plugins,...

-All tools are configured to use the dark [Solarized](http://ethanschoonover.com/solarized) color palette.
+All packages are configured to use the dark [Solarized](http://ethanschoonover.com/solarized) color palette.

 Most keybindings are minimalized to keep only relevant ones and configured to be as much vim-like as possible.

-Colors and keybindings usage try to be consistent across tools.
+Colors and keybindings usage try to be consistent across packages.

 ## Setup